fbpx

 • Appetite and nausea

-If your IBS doesn’t get better on the low FODMAP diet then you don’t need to carry on to the reintroduction phase.
+If your IBS doesn’t get better with this way of eating, then you don’t need to carry on to the reintroduction phase.
 This means the digestion of FODMAPs probably aren’t causing your issues.

 Don’t worry though, there are other things you can try which I’ve written about in this post on what to do when the low FODMAP diet doesn’t work.